pulibrary/ExcelAlmaLookup/README.md

 To search a non-Alma catalog (such as WorldCat), click the "Non-Alma Sources" button.
 A list of available sources will appear.
 After selecting a source, it will appear in the drop-down menu along with your Alma URLs.

 If your SRU integration requires a username and password, you will be prompted for these.
 (These are likely different than the personal credentials you use to log into Alma.
 Check with your catalog administrator.)
 If searching WorldCat, you will be prompted to enter your authorization number and password.
-You can save these credentials by checking the "Remember these credentials" box in the login prompt, or delete the saved credentials by clicking the "Clear Saved Credentials" button while the URL is selected.
+You can save these credentials by checking the "Remember these credentials" box in the login prompt, or delete the saved credentials by clicking the "Clear Credentials" button while the URL is selected.

 ## Setting up the query
 Open an Excel spreadsheet and highlight the cells containing the data you want to search for in Alma.
 You can highlight an entire column, or just specific cells, but all the values should be contained in the same column.
 After highlighting the desired cells, click the “Look Up in Local Catalog” button.
 The following dialog box will appear: